Democrats are losing this race. And they're thrilled about it.

 "Imagine what will happen if these trends continue in November in districts where Republicans already were facing a challenge," said Patrick Murray, the director of the Monmouth University Polling Institute.
 "As of right now, our polling suggests that's exactly what the landscape will look like."

-All the congressional special elections have played in out deeply conservative districts that Democrats were not able win (with the exceptions of victors Rep. Conor Lamb, D-Penn. and Sen. Doug Jones, D-Ala.) even with those swings.
+All the congressional special elections have played in out deeply conservative districts that Democrats were not able win (with the exceptions of victors Rep. Conor Lamb in Pennsylvania and Sen. Doug Jones of Alabama) even with those swings.
 But the map will be much more favorable for Dems in November.

 At the same time, there are 25 Republicans who represent districts that Clinton won, and 79 who hail from districts where Trump got a smaller vote share than he did in Ohio's 12th.